 DepositPhotos

-Preferred stocks are often referred to as “hybrids” because they share some elements of common stock, but some elements of bonds.
+Preferred stocks are a “hybrid” security that has some characteristics you find in common stock, as well as some you find in bonds.
 For instance, preferred stocks trade on an exchange, represent ownership in a company, and typically pay qualified dividends (which enjoy long-term capital gains tax rates).
 However, preferred stocks typically don’t have voting rights, tend to trade around a par value, and distribute a fixed level of income—all qualities of bonds.

-They’re called “preferred” because their dividends have preference over common-stock dividends.
-For instance, if a company wants to cut its dividends, it must do so to common-stock dividends before it touches preferreds.
-And many preferreds are also “cumulative,” meaning that if a dividend payment is missed, it must be paid before the company can start paying common shareholders again.
+Why the name “preferred”?
+Because their dividends have preference over common-stock dividends.
+If a company wants to cut its dividends, for instance, it must do so to the common-stock dividends before it does so to the preferreds.
+Also, many preferreds are also “cumulative,” meaning that if a dividend payment is missed, it must be paid before the company can start paying common shareholders again.

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.

-Want to learn more about PFXF?
-Check out the VanEck provider site.
+Want to learn more about FPFD?
+Check out the Fidelity provider site.

 Related: How to Invest for (and in) Retirement